-Surveys the history of art and design in Western and non-Western traditions from prehistoric to the Baroque period or 17th century.
-The course emphasizes the connections among historical, political, social, religious and artistic developments, showing how artists and designers are influenced by their culture and time.
-(Fulfills Fine Arts requirement)
+This course surveys the history of art and design in Western and non-Western traditions from the prehistoric to the dawn of Modernism.
+Each module is oriented around a core question that enables the class to make connections across the timeline of art history.
+This course emphasizes the connections among historical, political, social, religious and artistic developments, showing how artists and designers are influenced by the culture and time in which they live.
+Prerequisite: ENGL110XM or ENGL110M.
+(Fulfills a Social Science or Fine Arts requirement)